-High Arctic is an interactive sound and light installation at the National Maritime Museum, created by United Visual Artists in response to a real-life expedition to the Arctic with Cape Farewell.
-According to Blueprint, High Arctic ‘could set the standard in exhibition design in London for the coming years.’
+High Arctic was an interactive sound and light installation at the National Maritime Museum, created by United Visual Artists in response to a real-life expedition to the Arctic with Cape Farewell.
+According to Blueprint, High Arctic “could set the standard in exhibition design in London for the coming years.”
+High Arctic was selected for the London Design Museum’s Designs of the Year 2012 competition and exhibition and the Creative Review Annual 2012.
+It also received a Yellow Pencil in the Spatial Design category of the D&AD Professonal Awards 2012 and a silver MUSE award in the Interpretive Interactive Exhibitions category.

 High Arctic credits